-Winter Storm System Brings Heavy Snow and Rain Across the U.S.
+Winter Storm System Brings Heavy Snow and Rain Across U.S.

-A major storm system that brought heavy snow, coastal rain and high winds in the mountains of California was continuing a slow cross-country journey that is expected to last all week, forecasters said Sunday.
+Nearly 16 million people from Arizona up to Montana and across to Minnesota were under either a winter weather advisory or winter storm warning Monday morning, as a major winter storm continues to move across the country this week, forecasters said.

-The storm is expected to reach the Great Basin and the Desert Southwest by Monday, the National Weather Service said, with those areas forecast to get up to 2 inches of snowfall an hour, which could make travel difficult.
+The storm is expected to reach the Great Basin and the desert Southwest by Monday, the weather service said, with those areas forecast to get up to 2 inches of snowfall an hour, which could make travel difficult.

-By Tuesday, forecasters with the service said, the storm could develop into a major winter storm from the central High Plains to the Upper Midwest, which could result in “multiple days of significant impacts to travel and infrastructure due to snow, blowing snow and freezing rain.”
-The weather service emphasized that “travel may become impossible.”
+By Tuesday, forecasters with the service said, the system could develop into a major winter storm from the central High Plains to the Upper Midwest, which could result in “multiple days of significant impacts to travel and infrastructure due to snow, blowing snow and freezing rain.”
+The weather service emphasized that “travel may become impossible” and warned that snow accumulations could be between 6 and 12 inches.
+Higher amounts, near 2 feet, were expected in parts of South Dakota and Nebraska.
+Accumulating ice was also a concern.

-In the Sierra Nevada, snow fell at a rapid rate of roughly 3 inches an hour over the weekend, blanketing roads and creating “nearly impossible travel” and “near-zero visibility,” the service said.
+In the Sierra Nevada, snow fell at a rapid rate of roughly 3 inches per hour over the weekend, blanketing roads and creating “nearly impossible travel” and “near-zero visibility,” the service said.

 As of Sunday, the Sugar Bowl Resort, in the skiing areas of mountainous Norden, California, reported nearly 4 feet of snow, the service said.
 Other parts in the region saw about 2 to 5 feet of snow, which caused some highways near mountains to close.

 In San Luis Obispo County, near the central coast of California, roadways were flooded and strong winds with gusts of more than 60 mph brought down power lines, said David Gomberg, a meteorologist with the National Weather Service in Oxnard, California.

-In Grover Beach, which is in San Luis Obispo County, all phone and 911 lines were temporarily down on Saturday night because of the winds.
-Service was restored early Sunday, according to the city’s Police Department.

-Snow showers were expected to clear out for much of the Sierra Nevada by early Monday, said Hannah Chandler-Cooley, a meteorologist with the weather service in Sacramento.
+Extreme winter hit the West over the weekend.

 The storm system began to move ashore Friday evening, bringing strong winds to the California coast.
 But in the mountains, that moisture became heavy snow.